alcole/bulk-cla-permissions/README.md

 You will need to provide 3 files

  1. key.txt - save your Ocp-Apim key from the apiportal in this file
- 2. licence.txt - save the licence code here (see below for list of available codes)
+ 2. licenceCode.txt - save the licence code here (see below for list of available codes)
  3. toCheck.csv - a one column csv file (no header) of ISBN/ISSN to run through the checker

 These files must be in the same folder as the downloaded exe file.